-There are different ways to pass on your wealth to others.
+There are different ways to pass your wealth on.

 Putting your house into a trust is one way of doing this.